La Mesita Learning Cohort:

 The Learning Cohort is a small group of ~20 people that commit to engaging and learning together about culturally responsive practices in Latinx Mental Health over a 5 month period.

 Throughout the Learning Cohort, participants will engage in Orientation and Capstone events, Virtual Learning Sessions, Virtual Social Hours, readings and reflections, and structured goal setting and implementation activities – all guided by La Mesita’s team.
 Our hope is that members increase awareness, knowledge, and skills in culturally responsive practices while building a strong community and network of like-minded professionals.

-Applications for our Spring 2021 Cohort are now closed.
+Applications for our Spring 2022 Cohort are now closed.
 Check back in for applications to

 “Top-notch, comprehensive, clinically dynamic content and trainings designed to foster enhanced knowledge and skills to support Latinx mental health in a supportive and nurturing learning community.”

 “It is one of the best investments of time and energy to improve clinical practice and/or [your] role as clinical supervisor of therapists working with Latinx clients.”